MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/vendor-use-RA.md

 ## Example

 Company ABC wants vendors to use Remote Assist to collaborate with experts in Tenant ABC.
 As shown in Figure 1.1, some of these vendors are in an existing tenant and others are not.
 Experts in Tenant ABC already have Teams licenses.
-Company ABC wants to give vendors and contractors Remote Assist licenses so they can use it for their daily service tasks.
+Company ABC wants to give vendors Remote Assist licenses so they can use it for their daily service tasks.
 Company ABC does not want vendors from different vendor companies to talk to each other.

 **Figure 1.1**
 ![Diagram showing vendors not having any Remote Assist licenses.](media/SA_1.png)